 Cablevision Systems Corporation

 As president and chief executive officer of Cablevision Systems Corporation, James L. Dolan oversees the company's extensive media and telecommunications properties.
 Mr. Dolan also serves as executive chairman of The Madison Square Garden Company (MSG), the national sports, media and entertainment leader that was formerly part of Cablevision's business portfolio.

-Under Mr. Dolan's direction, Cablevision is one of the nation's largest operators of cable telecommunications systems, developing and delivering the benefits of broadband and digital communications to millions of residential and business customers across the New York tri-state area and throughout four Western states.
+Under Mr. Dolan's direction, Cablevision is one of the nation's largest operators of cable telecommunications systems, developing and delivering the benefits of broadband and digital communications to millions of residential and business customers across the New York tri-state area.
 The company's popular Optimum-branded telecommunications products include digital television, digital voice and high-speed Internet services.
 In the New York metropolitan area, Cablevision's telecommunications properties also consist of Optimum WiFi, the nation's largest regional wireless Internet network, and Lightpath, a leading provider of integrated business communications solutions that meets the needs of larger companies.